-- and the aerodynamic forces such as lift and drag.
+- aerodynamic forces such as lift and drag.

-Further, that these forces (F) will change dramatically during flight as propellent is pushed out from the nozzle to create thrust, accelerating (a) the rocket up.
-But also by doing this, the mass (m) of the rocket also decreases as propellant leaves the rocket along with its centre of gravity, affecting stability.
-Then as acceleration slows as propellant is exhausted, aerodynamic forces slow momentum and gravity take over as the rocket falls towards the ground.
+Further, that these forces (F) will change dramatically during flight as propellant is pushed out from the nozzle to create thrust, accelerating (a) the rocket up.
+Two things occur as the rocket uses up its propellant, the mass (m) of the rocket decreases and its centre of gravity changes which affects the rockets stability.
+Then as acceleration slows as propellant is exhausted, aerodynamic forces, momentum and gravity take over as the rocket falls towards the ground.
 Consequently, there are many things to consider and experiment with to achieve the best results.